sysdiglabs/terraform-google-secure/README.md

-# template-repository

-This repository is used as the default template for Team Cloud Native projects in sysdiglabs.

-Change the README title and contents to fit your project.
+# Sysdig Secure for Cloud in Google

+Terraform module that deploys the Sysdig Secure for Cloud stack in GCP.

+Provides unified threat-detection, compliance, forensics and analysis through these major components:

+CSPM: It evaluates periodically your cloud configuration, using Cloud Custodian, against some benchmarks and returns the results and remediation you need to fix.
+Managed through trust-relationship module.

+For other Cloud providers check: AWS, Azure

 ## Common requirements